menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hillside is generally considered to be a blue-collar town.
-39.10% of the Hillside workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hillside is a blue-collar town, with 39.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hillside is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Hillside who work in office and administrative support (17.26%), management occupations (10.13%), and food service (5.71%).

 Also of interest is that Hillside has more people living here who work in computers and math than 95% of the places in the US.